• Menu

 Rust or Dark Colored

-If you are on city water, it might indicate the city main distribution pipes have been recently flushed or just plain bad or poorly treated city water.
+If you are on city water, it might indicate that the city's main distribution pipes have been recently flushed or that the water is just plain bad or poorly treated.
 If you are on well water, this can mean you need an iron filter system.

 Black Water and Deposits